 - 1/4 cup diced onions (sweet or red onions add complexity)

-- 2 tablespoons milk or cream (almond milk works for dairy-free)
+- 2 tablespoons of milk or cream (dairy-free is possible with almond milk)

 - 1 teaspoon garlic powder